So you are wondering “how long does it take to learn Python?”

 All you need to start the course is an internet connection.
 There are no other requirements or prerequisites, so this is the perfect place to start learning Python for beginners.

 For even more top-notch Python resources, check out my article with the best websites and online courses to learn Python programming from scratch.

-YouTube is a fantastic place to start learning Python right away.
-I’ve written a massive guide with the best YouTube channels to learn Python programming – check it out!
+YouTube is a fantastic place to start learning Python for free right away.

-For example, check out Real Python.
-It’s Dan Bader’s super helpful YouTube channel where he walks you through Python coding for beginners step by step.
+I recommend starting with Real Python.
+It’s Dan Bader’s popular YouTube channel where he walks you through Python coding for beginners step by step.

-If you wan to explore other programming languages and tools, head over to my post with the best YouTube channels to learn programming.
+If you want to explore other programming languages and tools, don’t miss my post with the best YouTube channels to learn programming.